History of the Jews in Colonial America: Asser Levy

-Asser Levy (Van Swellem) is first mentioned in public records in New Amsterdam in 1654 in connection with the group of 23 Jews who arrived as refugees from Brazil.
+Asser Levy (Van Swellem) is first mentioned in public records in New Amsterdam in 1654, in connection with the group of 23 Jews who arrived as refugees from Brazil.
 It is likely he preceded their arrival.
 Levy was the (kosher) butcher for the small Jewish community.
 He fought for Jewish rights in the Dutch colony and is famous for having secured the right of Jews to be admitted as Burghers and to serve guard duty for the colony.

-Amore De Torres (Yosuf Ben Levy The Haivri) (1600-1677)

-He settled in Surry County, Virginia.
-He is mentioned in, The Jews of Virginia From The Earliest Times to The Close of The Eighteenth Century, By Leon Hühner, 1911.
-He is mentioned as a Spanish Jew, Farmer, south of Richmond.

 Samuel Cooper

 Cooper is first mentioned as a slave of his brother, William, in the 1750 Granville, North Carolina tax list.
 He was then listed as free in Roane County, North Carolina.
-Described alongside his brothers as being a "Portuguese half-breed", as him and his brothers were of Portuguese Jewish, African, and indigenous descent.
+Described alongside his brothers as being a "Portuguese half-breed", as he and his brothers were of Portuguese Jewish, African, and Indigenous descent.

-At the end of the American Revolution, Samuel and his brothers were listed as "traitors to the Revolution", as they had been apart of a loyalist militia in the backcountry, and were subsequently expelled from Georgia.
+At the end of the American Revolution, Samuel and his brothers were listed as "traitors to the Revolution", as they had been part of a loyalist militia in the backcountry, and were subsequently expelled from Georgia.
 In 1787, the Cooper brothers all declared their loyalty to the Spanish crown in New Spain.
 They were then granted land, which they used to become tobacco planters with many slaves.
 Samuel received his land grant in 1795.

 His two brothers, William and Henry, were indebted to the Jewish slaveholding Monsanto family through several purchases of slaves.

-Samuel died 10 March 1832 in Natchez, Mississippi.
+Samuel died 10 March, 1832, in Natchez, Mississippi.